The average American moves 11.4 times in their lifetime. So chances are, you’re either planning on moving now or sometime in the near future.

 Whichever one it is, it might be your first move ever.
 So you might have some questions in your mind, like how long does it take to pack a house?

 If you’re wondering the answer to this question, then you’re in the right place.
-We’ll discuss all the factors that affect how long it’ll take for you to pack up your house for a move.
+We’ll discuss all the factors that affect how long it’ll take for you to pack up your house or apartment for a move.

 Some Rules of Thumb